Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Introduction

-This paper is organized as follows: In Section~\ref{sec:finite}, we recall finitely generated objects of categories.
-In Section~\ref{sec:Smith}, we define the nilpotent approximation theory of Smith ideals, being a generalization of the completion theory of commutative algebras.
-The main result of Section~\ref{sec:Smith} is the completeness of nilpotent approximation of finitely generated objects of the symmetric monoidal categories of Smith ideals.
-As an application of Section~\ref{sec:Smith}, in the final part, we introduce almost nilpotent approximation (completion) theory of almost modules, being distinct from Gabber--Rameros's completion theory by tight ideals.
-We provide an almost analogue of Gabber--Ramero~\cite[p.147, Theorem 5.3.24]{GR}.
-In Section~\ref{sec:model}, we generalize the nilpotent approximation theory to homotopy theory: we define homotopically nilpotent approximation of Smith ideals of stable symmetric monoidal model categories and prove that, for weakly compact Smith ideals, homotopically analogue of completeness of homotopically nilpotent approximation.
-The final part of this paper Section~\ref{sec:MSP} establishes the approximation of algebraic cobordism of algebraic $K$-theory.
-We show that the approximation of algebraic cobordism inherits the Bott periodicity and the Gabber rigidity.
+This paper is organized as follows.
+Section~\ref{sec:finite} recalls finitely generated objects in categories.
+In Section~\ref{sec:Smith}, we define the nilpotent approximation theory of Smith ideals, which generalizes completion theory for commutative algebras.
+The main result of Section~\ref{sec:Smith} is the completeness theorem for finitely generated Smith ideals (Theorem~\ref{TheoremA1}).
+As an application, the final part of Section~\ref{sec:Smith} introduces almost nilpotent approximation (completion) for almost modules; unlike Gabber--Ramero's completion theory, our construction does not rely on tight ideals.
+We also prove an almost analogue of Gabber--Ramero~\cite[p.147, Theorem 5.3.24]{GR}.
+In Section~\ref{sec:model}, we generalize nilpotent approximation to homotopy theory: we define homotopically nilpotent approximation for Smith ideals in stable symmetric monoidal model categories and prove that, for weakly compact Smith ideals, it gives a homotopical analogue of completeness.
+Finally, Section~\ref{sec:MSP} gives a geometric application of the general theory: it constructs the approximation of algebraic cobordism by algebraic $K$-theory, proves its homotopical completeness and Bott periodicity, and then derives a mod-$l$ Gabber rigidity theorem for the corresponding approximation of $\mathbf{MGL}/l$ by $\K/l$.

-Conventionally, we fix an uncountable regular cardinal $\kappa$ in this paper.
-Small sets and categories mean $\kappa$-small sets and categories, respectively.
-We consider the case categories to be locally $\kappa$-presentable, model categories are proper combinatorial, and symmetric monoidal structures are closed (that is, they have inner-mapping objects).
+Throughout the paper, we fix an uncountable regular cardinal $\kappa$.
+Thus ``small'' sets and categories mean $\kappa$-small sets and categories.
+We work with locally $\kappa$-presentable categories, proper combinatorial model categories, and closed symmetric monoidal structures, that is, symmetric monoidal structures equipped with internal Hom objects.